Stryker Hip Implant Settlement

 Stryker agreed to pay $1.43 billion to settle thousands of lawsuits.

 Now, Stryker’s V40 femoral heads—which are used in MoM hip replacements—appear hazardous enough to warrant an alert from the company warning against potential side effects, such as loss of mobility, pain, inflammation, and dislocation.
+In November 2018, Stryker reached a confidential settlement agreement that will resolve hundreds of V40 femoral head lawsuits.

 If you or a loved one required revision surgery because of a defective hip implant, contact us for a free, no-obligation legal consultation.